 - Methane detection sensors and fire detection systems are installed in the compressor building to closely monitor for methane leaks and sparks.

-- The compressor units are also equipped with vibration sensors that will trigger unit shutdown if excessive vibration is detected in order to prevent mechanical damage.
+- Compressor units are also equipped with vibration sensors that will trigger unit shutdown if excessive vibration is detected to prevent mechanical damage.